John Young (astronaut): Apollo 10

 On May 18, 1969, Apollo 10 launched at 11:49 a.m.
 After the trans-lunar injection (TLI) burn, Young successfully docked the command module with the lunar module.
 Young took celestial navigation measurements while en route to the Moon as a contingency for a loss of communication.
 Apollo 10 completed one midcourse correction, and Young performed the retrograde maneuver to bring the spacecraft into orbit 110 km above the lunar surface.
 On May 22, Stafford and Cernan entered the lunar module but were concerned that the docking ports' alignment had slipped by 3.5°.
 Apollo Program Spacecraft manager George M. Low determined that it was within acceptable limits, and the two spacecraft undocked.
 Young examined the lunar module after the two spacecraft were separated by 9 m and then maneuvered the command module 3.5 km away.
 Stafford and Cernan began their descent and flew the lunar module down to 14.447 km above the lunar surface.
 The lunar module crew tested the abort guidance system but had accidentally changed its setting from "attitude hold" to "automatic".
 As they prepared for the ascent, the lunar module began maneuvering as its automatic setting caused it to search for the command module.
 Stafford regained control of the spacecraft and flew the ascent towards the meeting with the command module.
-Young flew alone in the command module and prepared to maneuver to the lunar module in the event that its ascent engine did not work.
+Young flew alone in the command module (thus becoming the first person to orbit the moon alone) and prepared to maneuver to the lunar module in the event that its ascent engine did not work.
 Once the lunar module rendezvoused with the command module, Young successfully docked the two spacecraft.
 The crew transferred to the command module and undocked from the lunar module, which was flown by Mission Control into a solar orbit.
 While still in lunar orbit, Young tracked landmarks in preparation for a lunar landing, then flew the trans-Earth injection (TEI) maneuver.
 On May 26, Apollo 10 reentered the Earth's atmosphere and safely landed 690 km from Samoa.
 It landed 6 km from its recovery ship, the USS Princeton, and the crew was recovered by helicopter.